Kristoferseyan/oro-computer-system/README.md

 4. Open the extracted folder and run the application executable file.

 ### Requirements
-- A Windows or macOS desktop environment
+- A Windows desktop environment
 - Ensure that the system has the necessary dependencies to run Flutter-based applications.

 ## 🚧 Project Status: In Development